RobTillaart/AM2315/README.md

 - **bool begin(uint8_t dataPin, uint8_t clockPin)** begin for ESP32 et al, to set I2C bus pins
 - **bool begin()** initializer for non ESP32.
 Returns true if connected.
 - **bool isConnected()** returns true if the address of the AM2315 can be seen on the I2C bus.
+As the device can be in sleep modus it will retry for the defined timeout (in micros) with a minimum of 1 try. minimum = 800 us and maximum = 3000 us according to datasheet.

 ### Core